 It’s no secret that we love a good deal, but this is especially true for travel.
-A new survey by Experian shows that the majority of vacationers spend more money than expected when traveling, so any savings we can drum up in advance is a great help.
+A survey by Experian shows that the majority of vacationers spend more money than expected when traveling, so any savings we can drum up in advance is a great help.
 We’ve often heard that flying in and out of secondary airports can help you save, and everyone knows that Tuesday is the magic day to book, but what other tried-and-true tricks are there?
 We dug deep to find the best insider hacks to turn that epic getaway you’re planning into an epic steal.

 It's All About Timing